cainseriph/IMDB-Qualitative-Data-Analysis/README.md

 ## Development Environment
 Microsoft Windows 11 Home X64 Version 10.0.22631 Build 22631
 This project is written using version Python 3.13.0.
-A Virtual environment titles imdb was used
+A Virtual environment titled imdb was used

 ## Dependencies
  The following packages will be required to run the program: